 Excellent support community.
 WordPress is has a thriving community so you can always get help and advice for any aspect of your blog.

 WordPress is secure.
 It’s constantly updated and supported so you never have to worry about running software that is out of date.

-As I covered in my “create a website” tutorial, the same rules apply.
 Do not be a money chaser.
-Too many people start websites and blogs on topics they read.
+Too many people start websites and blogs on topics they are currently consuming but have no deep knowledge on.
 What they end up doing is creating blogs that are simply echos of more popular blogs.
 Instead, think about what you’re really interested in and can provide value on.